Bhatura Recipe (Quick Bhature)

 Making Bhatura Dough

-• Add the yogurt and mix again.
+• Add the yogurt, oil and mix again with a spoon

-Frying Bhatura
+Making Bhatura

 • Heat oil in a kadai or pan for deep frying.

-• Make small to medium sized balls from the dough.
+• Make medium-sized balls from the dough.

 • Roll the balls between your palms to make them even.